RemmySpicy/alx-system_engineering-devops-1/0x01-shell_permissions/README.md

 		- this script will add execute permission to the owner and the group owner and read permission to other users to the file hello
 		- you will need to execute the code below to test the script ./6-multiple_permissions

+	7-everybody
+		- this script will add execute permission to all the users
+		- you will need to execute the code below to test the script ./7-everybody